-Casi Davis Shows Off Pert Derriere As She Runs Across The Sand: ‘When He Tells You Not To Jump To Conclusions’
+Casi Davis Shows Off Pert Derriere As She Runs Across The Sand: 'When He Tells You Not To Jump To Conclusions'

 Waves gently rolled in when the picture was taken and the ocean view could be seen as far as the eye could see.
 In the sky, puffy clouds were also present.

-Casi’s followers were quick to respond after she posted the image.
-Within five hours, the photo had already amassed 21,600 likes and more than 160 comments from her devout supporters.

-“Amazing photo.
-You look like a pro athlete,” one follower wrote in the comments section.
+Casi's followers were quick to respond after she posted the image.
+Within five hours, the photo had already amassed 21,600 likes and more than 160 comments from her devout supporters."Amazing photo.
+You look like a pro athlete," one follower wrote in the comments section.

 "But that body thooooo," a fan gushed enthusiastically.